KhronosGroup/Vulkan-Profiles/scripts/README.md

 > When calling `vkCreateDevice`, the Vulkan specification prohibits passing duplicate or aliased feature structures simultaneously in the `VkDeviceCreateInfo` `pNext` chain.
 Specifically, two different structures enabling or configuring the same underlying Vulkan feature cannot both be present in `pNext`, even if their member boolean values match.
 >
 > **Resolution:**
 > To ensure the generated library creates valid `VkDevice` instances, input profile JSON files should not contain unexpanded or redundant feature structures.
-Use `--pull aliases --strip duplication` before generating the library when appropriate.
+Use `--pull aliases --strip` before generating the library when appropriate.

 ```bash
 vkprofiles library --registry vk.xml --input path/to/profiles --output path/to/include [options]